https://youtu.be/AMxrTv0zJ88

 Bhullar said he was perturbed by the attempts to “disrupt the social fabric of the country” “During recent past, the attempts at disrupting the social fabric of the country, targeting particularly the area of literature and culture, under an orchestrated plan of action, has been perturbing me,” he said.

-The 78-year-old author born in Bathinda in Punjab had been awarded the Sahitya Akademi for his 2005 book of Agni-Kalas.
+The 78-year-old author born in Bathinda in Punjab had been awarded the Sahitya Akademi for his 2005 book of short stories Agni-Kalas.

 Punjabi theatre personality Atamjit Singh said he was returning his Akademi Award as he “is very upset over the incidents communal hatred in the country for the last some months”.